We have a few members of staff who help to provide our services. Here’s who you might expect to see at our drop-ins and Friday Hub sessions.

 Luke does all of our info, including the newsletter, social media and this website.
 Luke can also provide personalised information resources at our two drop-in services.
-He also runs the monthly employment peer support group at Lovell and LGBTQIA* support groups.

-Owen is our new Volunteer Coordinator.
+Owen is our Volunteer Coordinator.
 His role involves managing all of our volunteers and running our mentoring service.
 He helps to support both the mentees who want a mentoring match and the mentors who want guidance on how to best support their mentees.